 The Company operates as a single education services company using a core infrastructure that serves the curriculum and educational delivery needs of its university partners.
-The Company's Chief Executive Officer manages the Company's operations as a whole and no expense or operating income information is generated or evaluated on any component level.
+The Company's Chief Executive Officer (the "Chief Operating Decision Maker" or "CODM") manages the Company's operations as a whole and no expense or operating income information is generated or evaluated on any component level other than consolidated net income.